OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/North/Selvara Varkalir.md

 **Key Events:**
 - **Death of Thrain:** The loss of her father instilled in Selvara a steely resilience and an acute understanding of leadership’s burdens.
-- **Marriage to [[Vaerun]]:** A partnership forged through shared values and mutual strength.
+- **Marriage to [[Vaerun Varkalir]]:** A partnership forged through shared values and mutual strength.
 The two were known as a formidable hunting pair in their youth.
 - **The Farewells:** Watching her two eldest children, Rhaegar and Veyna, leave the pack to seek their own paths was a bittersweet turning point.
-Since then, she has grown particularly attached, though in her own quiet, disciplined way, to her younger children, [[Lioren]] and [[Drogar]], finding renewed purpose in guiding their growth within the safety of the pack.
+Since then, she has grown particularly attached, though in her own quiet, disciplined way, to her younger children, [[Lioren Varkalir]] and [[Drogar Varkalir]], finding renewed purpose in guiding their growth within the safety of the pack.

 ### Goals and Motivations